tylerTaerak/excellent-ergonomics/README.md

 # Excellent Ergonomics
-## A Reinforcment Learning Approach to Typing
+## A Reinforcement Learning Approach to Typing

 Excellent Ergonomics is a demonstration of reinforcement learning optimization.
 The learning agent, upon learning